troclaux/notes/aws.md

 - global service
 - **NOT** fully managed, you have to manage networking components (e.g. subnets, route tables, ip address ranges, etc)
 - allows management over IP addresses, subnets, routing and security
-- must have a CIDR block
-- elastic ip: fixed public IPv4 address attached to ec2 instance
-  - ongoing cost if not attached to ec2 instance or if the instance is stopped
   - allows the creation of public and private subnets
     - subnet: segments of a VPC's IP address range where you can place groups of isolated resources
       - each subnet must be associated with a route table
       - use CIDR notation (e.g. `192.168.1.0/24`)

+- elastic ip: fixed public IPv4 address attached to ec2 instance
+  - ongoing cost if not attached to ec2 instance or if the instance is stopped

 - **public vs private subnet**
-  - public subnets in AWS need an Internet Gateway to allow internet access
+  - public subnets: subnet that is configured to allow direct access to the internet
-    - but not all public subnets have an internet gateway
+    - need an Internet Gateway to allow internet access, but not all public subnets have an Internet Gateway
     - this means:
       - instances can send traffic to the internet
       - instances can receive traffic from the internet, if security rules allows it